bencekd/wallmapper/README.md

 Note: Printing maps is not covered by the Mapbox TOS.
 If you'd like to print your maps, ask for permission first.

+## UPDATES

+* Updated to run with Python 3
+* Updated to the latest Mapbox Tiles API
+* Added API access token request

 ## Usage

 Make sure you have a MapBox account, and you replace the `examples` tileset with a tileset in your Mapbox account.